nishantpa/cake/README.md

 # cake

 This repo contains some fun and challenging problems.
-In 5 days, I'll do 12 problems.
-We'll see what's there afterwards.
+The goal is to do two problems a week